-The review is carried out by a Cloudar engineer who will work through a set of structured questions to establish alignment with AWS’s recommended best-practice.
-The questions are aligned to the five pillars of the Well-Architected Framework as explained here.
+The review is carried out by a Cloudar engineer who will work through a set of structured questions to establish alignment with AWS’s recommended best practice.
+The questions are aligned with the five pillars of the Well-Architected Framework as explained here.

 How long does a Well-Architected Review take?

 The review itself typically takes two to three hours to complete.
 You should allow a further two hours to discuss the results and the recommendations.

 Who needs to be involved?

 To get maximum value from a Well-Architected review, it is important that all parties involved with the workload join the review.
 We recommend the presence of at least one person for each key area.